studentutu/autoflow/Readme.md

         }
     ],
      "State": {
-        "comment": "This is custom state variables, only boolean / numbers are supported.", "CurrentMoveVector": 0,
+        "comment": "This is custom state variables, all types are supported.", "CurrentMoveVector": 0,
         "MaxMoveRadius": 30
     }